 - Beast Fable: If there's no other magic involved, the mere presence of Talking Animals doesn't make a story a Fairy Tale either.

-- One example given is the J.M.
-Barrie play Mary Rose in which humans are meddled with by Fair Folk who are never actually seen (see the Other Wiki for a fuller description).
+- The Fair Folk: Discussed at length naturally and compared to "cute" fairies.
+One example given is the J.M.
+Barrie play Mary Rose in which humans are meddled with by Fair Folk who are never actually seen (see the play's entry at Wikipedia for a fuller description).
 Tolkien seems to have liked the play reasonably, but thought it uncommonly creepy—and he thought it was fun to write stories about Evil Overlords in hellish countries.
 He noted though that what made it work is that it was written in a way that did not require special effects.

-- What Do You Mean, It's Not for Kids?: discussed with particular vigor.
+- What Do You Mean, It's Not for Kids?: Discussed with particular vigor.